What Is a Clergy Abuse Lawsuit?

 - Inability to work

-If you or a loved one are a survivor of clergy sexual abuse, call Sokolove Law for a free legal case review to learn about your legal rights and possible compensation.
+If you or a loved one is a survivor of clergy sexual abuse, call Sokolove Law for a free legal case review to learn about your legal rights and possible compensation.
 Hold those who wronged you accountable for their actions and protect future potential victims.

 Are Clergy Abuse Settlements Taxable?